Where is Sardinia?

 Sardinian language

 Sardinia is a mythical land.
 It is Italy – sort of.
-And we Sardinians are Italian, at least on paper.
-We grow up speaking Italian at school, but we also speak Sardinian or Catalan, depending on where we grow up on the island.
-And please, don’t ever come ask us if we do speak the Sardinian dialect – because of course we do but, let me stress this one more time: Sardinian is a proper minority language, officially recognized by law 482/99, and of which there are many dialects.
+And we Sardinians are Italian – definitely so on paper.
+We grow up speaking Italian, Italian is our language of education when we go to school, but we also speak Sardinian or Catalan, depending on where we grow up on the island.

-Sardinian vibes
+Sardinian vibe

-Yes, we Sardinians are different.
-We feel like we are.
-We know we are.
-We call mainland Italy “the continent” – and as soon as we set foot on mainland we do feel a different vibe.
 It goes the same way the other way around: when Italians visit Sardinia they feel like they are in a different country altogether.
-They can’t quite say what it is – mostly just a vibe.
-But that’s what matters, right?
+They can’t quite say what it is – again it is mostly just a vibe.

-Also, did you know that Sardinia is one of the very few blue zones in the world?
-That’s right – the life expectancy in Sardinia is generally higher than in the rest of the world, and in Sardinia there is a large number (compared to the rest of the world) of men and women who are older than 100 years old.
+That’s right – the life expectancy in Sardinia is generally higher than in the rest of the world, and in Sardinia there is a large number (compared to the rest of the world) of people who are older than 100 years old.

 Is Sardinia near Rome?

-Do you have any idea of how frustrating it is for Sardinians to know that they live in the most beautiful place on earth and yet to realize that most of the world has not idea of where is Sardinia?
-Mind you – I don’t blame them.
-Take me for example – I am unable to place most African countries on a map.
+Do you have any idea of how frustrating it is for Sardinians to know that they live in the most beautiful place on earth when they realize that most of the world has no idea of “where is Sardinia?”

 I digress…

 But you see, when I travel and meet other travelers or even locals, I often have conversations where the second question I am asked after the most obvious “what’s your name” is “where are you from.”
 At times, I feel brave and say I am from Sardinia.
-Most of the time, I know people may have no idea of where is Sardinia (especially if I am in a remote place on the other side of the world) and I just say I am from Italy – because everyone knows where Italy is, right?

 Then I get the other questions: which city?
 So I state it: I am from Cagliari, Sardinia.